 A small personalised metal plate will be placed below soil level in each grave to confirm the exact site.

 Burial must take place in a biodegradable casket.
-It may be constructed from non-rainforest wood, wicker, bamboo or cardboard.
+It may be constructed from non-rain forest wood, wicker, bamboo or cardboard.

-A simple woollen shroud is also acceptable.
+A simple woolen shroud is also acceptable.